SPAWorkshop/app/README.md

 ### There is no `pip` inside your virtualenv

-You are trying to install Python requiremnets and you have problem with permissions, e.g.:
+You are trying to install Python requirements and you have problem with permissions, e.g.:

     OSError: [Errno 13] Permission denied: '/Library/Python/2.7/site-packages/...'